-It may be steaming hot in Australia most Christmas days, but the traditional Christmas pudding – served hot with custard – is still on my Christmas dessert menu.
+It’s often steaming hot in Australia on Christmas day, but the traditional Christmas pudding – served hot with custard – is still on plenty of Christmas dessert menus.

 Plum Pudding: a Christmas tradition

 Christmas pudding, also known as plum pudding, is a Christmas tradition from the UK.

 It apparently originated in the 14th century then fell out of favour before being brought back into vogue by King George in the early 1700s.
 Thanks, King George!

 And thanks also to the ancestors who brought this tradition across about 17,000 kilometres to Australia, and then persisted with it despite it not really fitting with the local climate.

 Just as I remember wonderful Christmas days with my Nan and Pop Mac, my mum remembers her early Christmases with Nana Ling (Nan Mac’s mum).
 She recalls their hot Christmas lunch prepared in a wood fuel stove (sans air conditioning!).